Go Note Go is a note-taking system for when you’re on the go, with a focus on driving and camping.

 - Note-taking systems

 Go Note Go can support uploading notes to any note-taking system.
-The first system we have support for is Roam Research, but adding new ones isn’t difficult.
-If you want to use Go Note Go with a different note-taking system, I’d be happy to help you through the process.
+We started with just Roam Research, and now also support Notion, RemNote, Ideaflow, and Mem.
+Adding new systems is easy, and if you want to use Go Note Go with a different note-taking system, I’d be happy to help you through the process.

 Go Note Go also supports voice and text commands.
 You can add your own commands as well!